MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

 \subsection{Limited Inter-operator-robot Communication}

-Furthermore, as shown in Figure~\ref{fig:comm_model}, each robot and operator is equipped with a wireless communication unit for the robot-robot, operator-robot and operator-operator information exchange, e.g., ad-hoc networks, ultrawideband (UWB), radio or 5G.
-In particular, the following model of communication is applied to the robotic fleet and operators.
+Furthermore, as shown in Fig.~\ref{fig:comm_model}, each robot and operator is equipped with a wireless communication unit for robot-robot-operator information exchange, e.g., ad-hoc networks, UWB, radio or 5G network~\cite{klaesson2020planning,xia2023relink}.
+The following model of communication is applied to the robotic fleet and operators.